 Where the Civic Scores

-The current Civic debuted in 2012 and received a significant refresh the very next year, so you can expect the latest engineering from Honda.
-You also get a heavy load of standard features, like a rearview camera, Bluetooth connectivity, and a data-rich color information display.
+The ninth generation Civic debuted in 2012 and received a significant refresh in 2013.
+Drivers get a heavy load of standard features, like a rearview camera, Bluetooth connectivity, and a data-rich color information display.
 Interior refinement ranks near the top of the compact class.

 The Civic continues to offer nimble handling, multiple trim levels, and a deep engine roster.
 Power plants range from 110 to 201 horsepower and include hybrid and natural gas choices.
 At 44 mpg, the hybrid is the mileage champ of the lineup.

 The Cruze offers an admirable combination of performance and efficiency along with ample room for couples and young families.
 With fine overall polish and abundant features, the Civic shows no intention of relinquishing its sales crowd.

 Our Verdict: Chevrolet Cruze

 Practical but spirited, the Cruze represents the whole package of small-car virtues.